EgrianoA/xendit-fullstack-assesment/README.md

 ## Deployment

 Unfortunately, since mLab discontinue to the MongoDB add on, so I can't deploy the backend to the Heroku, and the front end is running on https://egrianoa.github.io/xenelectronic-frontend/ but since the API is not working, so can do nothing to the frontend.
-(Except you running the API on local, I think it's gonna somehow on my device with API running in the local, the website can working)
+(Except you running the API on local, I think it's gonna works because somehow on my device with API running in the local, the website can working well)

 ## Built With